ravique/jaduarundi-orm/README.md

 # Jaguarundi ORM

 Simple SQLite ORM for Python.
 Requires Python 3.6+.
+Doesn't support multi-threading.

 **<Attention!>** This module was made by mad-skilled student.
 Never use it in production.
 I said "NEVER". :) **</Attention!>**